- Clinical science

 - Idiopathic angioedema typically responds well to standard anaphylaxis treatment

-- First-line: administer one of the following targeted therapies
+- Administer one of the following targeted therapies:

 - Second-line or suspected ACE inhibitor-induced etiology: fresh frozen plasma (FFP)

-- Treat anaphylaxis if present at any time.
+- Treat anaphylaxis if present at any time (see acute management checklist for anaphylaxis).

 - Administer supplemental oxygen and perform basic airway maneuvers.